meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `packages_enabled`: Enable or disable packages repository feature.
     - [ ] `pages_access_level`: One of disabled, private, enabled, or public.
     - [ ] `requirements_access_level`: One of disabled, private, enabled or public
+    - [ ] `restrict_user_defined_variables`: Allow only maintainers to pass user-defined variables when triggering a pipeline.
+For example when the pipeline is triggered in the UI, with the API, or by a trigger token.
     - [ ] `path`: Custom repository name for the project.
 By default generated based on name.
     - [ ] `public_builds`: If true, jobs can be viewed by non-project members.
     - [ ] `remove_source_branch_after_merge`: Enable Delete source branch option by default for all new merge requests.